Story

 Thanks for taking the time to visit my JustGiving page.

-I have challenged myself this year to go 12 months sober in honour of my mum Rhian, who we devastatingly lost in May 2024.
+I am now 11 months into my 12 months sober challenge, in honour of my mum Rhian, who we devastatingly lost in May 2024.

 For those of you who had the pleasure and privilege of knowing my mum, she was funny, loving, an absolute nutter at times, but most importantly, she was the most caring soul.
 She put everyone above herself - an amazing quality to have, but it also meant she lost sight of her own needs in the last few years.